British man arrested on suspicion of spying and terrorism offences in Cyprus

 The man is reported to have kept the RAF Akrotiri base on the island under surveillance and is alleged to have links with Iran’s Islamic Revolutionary Guard Corps, local media reported.

-A Foreign Office spokesman said: “We are in contact with the authorities in Cyprus regarding the arrest of a British man.”
+A Foreign Office spokesperson said: “We are in contact with the authorities in Cyprus regarding the arrest of a British man.”

 RAF Akrotiri is the UK’s most important airbase for operations in the Middle East.

-He is alleged to have lived in a flat in Zakai, Limassol, close to Akrotiri and was observed near the base carrying a camera with a long lens and three mobile phones.
+He is alleged to have lived in a flat in Zakaki, Limassol, close to Akrotiri and was observed near the base carrying a camera with a long lens and three mobile phones.

-Local reports suggested he was Azerbaijani but the UK Foreign Office said they were working with the authorities over the arrest of a Briton.
+Local reports suggested he was Azerbaijani, but the UK Foreign Office said it was working with the authorities over the arrest of a Briton.

+RAF Typhoon jets from Akrotiri were used to defend Israel from Iranian drone and missile attacks last year, although they have not been involved in the current fighting between the two Middle East rivals.

+The base is also used for flights as part of Operation Shader to counter Islamic State militants.